Prepare The Following Adjusting Entries At August 31 For Walgreens

 The adjusting entries described above have a direct impact on Walgreens' financial statements:

 • Income Statement: Adjusting entries affect revenue and expense accounts, ultimately impacting net income.
-For example, recognizing accrued revenue increases net income, while recognizing depreciation expense decreases net income.
+Take this: recognizing accrued revenue increases net income, while recognizing depreciation expense decreases net income.

 • Balance Sheet: Adjusting entries affect asset and liability accounts.
-For example, recognizing accrued revenue increases accounts receivable (an asset), while recognizing accrued wages increases wages payable (a liability).
+Here's one way to look at it: recognizing accrued revenue increases accounts receivable (an asset), while recognizing accrued wages increases wages payable (a liability).
 Depreciation increases accumulated depreciation, which decreases the net book value of assets.

 • Statement of Cash Flows: While adjusting entries themselves do not directly impact the statement of cash flows (which focuses on cash transactions), they are necessary to accurately prepare the statement using the indirect method.
 The indirect method starts with net income (affected by adjusting entries) and adjusts it for non-cash items.